 Local Labor Rates

 Installation usually makes up about 60% of new roof costs, and anything that makes the job more time-consuming or difficult will increase the total price.
 Roofs with a steep slope or limited accessibility cost more to replace or fix.
-Working around features such as skylights and dormers can also make the project take longer and increase costs.
+Working around features like dormers can also make the project take longer and increase costs.

 Roof Repairs

 Installing a new roof involves more than laying new shingles.
 It usually requires repairing or replacing the existing decking and underlayment in addition to the outer layer of shingles.
+“If there’s rotted sheathing or damaged fascia underneath, that has to be addressed before new material goes on, and that adds to the total,” adds McGavin.
 Roof repair costs vary substantially based on what needs repairing or replacing.
 Vents and ridge capping are some of the least expensive aspects, while repairing or reinforcing eaves, rafter tails, and trusses are more costly.

 Old Shingle Removal